fe9lix/AccessRank/README.md

 #### Removing Items

-If your list is dynamic and items might be removed in repsonse to user interaction, you can remove previously added items by calling `removeItems` and passing the method an array of ids to be removed.
+If your list is dynamic and items might be removed in response to user interaction, you can remove previously added items by calling `removeItems` and passing the method an array of ids to be removed.

 ```swift
 accessRank.removeItems(["A", "B"])